Chalarangelo/30-seconds-of-interviews/questions/unit-testing.md

 ### Good to hear

 Take a look at different testing frameworks like Jest which are way easier to use.
+Test the software in a way the end user would be expected to use it.

 ### Additional Links